freenas/freenas-docs/userguide/intro.rst

   caches), *Uncompressed* (bytes of data stored in ARC caches before compression), and *Ratio* (ratio of uncompressed data to total ARC size).

+* Several dozen DDNS providers have been added to :menuselection:`Services --> DDNS`.

 The following base applications have been updated or added:

 * The Dojo Tookit has been updated to version 1.12.2.